1. Home

 ButtonDescription

-EditAllows Users to edit the entry.
+Add/EditAllows Users to edit the entries or add new entries.

 SaveSaves any changes.